geoserver/geoserver-history/doc/en/user/source/data/app-schema/polymorphism.rst

     Recode(VALUE, 'term_value', 'gsml:CGI_TermValue')
         means the attribute would not be encoded if VALUE is anything but 'term_value'.

-To encode an attribute as xlink:href that represents missing value on the top level, see **Referential polymorphism** section above.
+To encode an attribute as xlink:href that represents missing value on the top level, see `Referential Polymorphism`_.

 Any type